BlockchainLabsNZ/mothership-sen/audit/static-analysis.md

 The function update the checkpoints list with new Total Supply and increases the balance of the owner to the specified amount.
 It also checks for overflow.

-- **Test cases**
+**Test cases**

-	- should fail when called by normal user
-	- when called by Controller
+- Controller
-		- should mint tokens directly to the balance of specified owner
+	- can mint tokens directly to the balance of specified owner
-		- should fire a `Transfer` event
+		- it should fire a `Transfer` event
-		- should fail if distribution period is finalized
+		- it should fail if distribution period is finalized
+- anyone else
+	- should fail calling this function

 <!-- ----------------------------- -->
 <br>